-- (i) The co-location and coordinated scheduling of meetings. - Stricter procedures to assess the benefits to the GCP and ESSP and to the larger goals of the carbon climate community to attend non-core or non-essential meetings.
-While a number of GCP staff remain committed to providing presentations at meetings, they continue to reduce the total number of trips taken every year. - (iii) The executive committee and directors of the offices in Canberra and Tsukuba are tightly coordinated to maximise the GCP's reach.
+- (i) The co-location and coordinated scheduling of meetings. - (ii) Stricter procedures to assess the benefits to the GCP and ESSP and to the larger goals of the carbon climate community to attend non-core or non-essential meetings.
+While a number of GCP staff remains committed to providing presentations at meetings, they continue to reduce the total number of trips taken every year.
+A number of ppt presentations have been sent overseas to be presented by others already attending the meetings. - (iii) The executive committee and directors of the offices in Canberra and Tsukuba are tightly coordinated to maximise the GCP's reach.
 At the same time they aim to minimise unnecessary overlap or redundancy in their work.